 You can't give up what comes to you naturally and copy someone else, it's not worth it.
 There's no conflict nor confusion when you align your talents with your action.

-In my humble opinion, if you choose to not utilize your skills, your talent, or make a decision to operate at a level much lower than what you are capable of, you won’t experience lasting happiness.
+In my humble opinion, if you choose to not utilize your skills or your talent, or make a decision to operate at a level much lower than what you are capable of, you won’t experience lasting happiness.
 Even if we despise it, nature takes work from us according to our mindset, potential, and our stream of consciousness.
 We may as well then align ourselves for boundless creativity and joy.

 Mulla Nasrudin was showing around the newly built university to the chief guest, a local minister, when they stopped by the library with a large inscription that read, The Al Habib Hall of Wisdom.